Chas McCormick Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.88).
+- The Athletics have a 6.83 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (88 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (88 total, 1.7 per game).

-- Kaprielian gets the start for the Athletics, his sixth of the season.
-He is 0-4 with an 8.68 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- Muller gets the call to start for the Athletics, his first this season.

-- His most recent time out was on Sunday against the Houston Astros, when the righty tossed five innings, surrendering one earned run while allowing three hits.

-- The 29-year-old has an ERA of 8.68, with 9.6 strikeouts per nine innings, in eight games this season.
-Opponents have a .297 batting average against him.
+- The 25-year-old left-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.